Sheriff's Office

 Inmate Book Policy

-The Kent County Correctional Facility will provide educational, recreational and religious reading materials for inmates who are incarcerated in this facility.
+The Kent County Correctional Facility provides educational, recreational and religious reading materials to inmates.
 The major sources of reading materials comes from, but not limited to, the following: the facility book budget, donations from churches, citizens, local business, other organizations, and from the publishers.

-The selection process of materials is the responsibility of the Inmate Services Administrator.
+The selection process of materials is the responsibility of the Corrections Administration.
 In order to maintain the safety, security and good order of this facility, certain materials will not be allowed.
 These will include the following: Books and magazines that are overly sexually explicit, books or magazines that promote racial, ethnic or religious prejudice.

 • All books and magazines will be donated after their use to the Kent County Correctional Facility.